devenbhooshan/graph.js/README.md

 ------------------------------

-    dijkstra(graph,sourceNode,destinationNode); // returns shortest distance between source and destination nodes bellman_ford(graph,node1,node6); // This function returns false if there exist negative cycle in the graph otherwise it gives the shortest distance between node1 and node6
+    dijkstra(graph,sourceNode,destinationNode); // returns shortest distance between source and destination nodes bellman_ford(graph,node1,node6); // This function returns null if there exist negative cycle in the graph otherwise it gives the shortest distance between node1 and node6